Political power grows out of the barrel of a gun

-Political power grows out of the barrel of a gun (枪杆子里面出政权) is a phrase which was coined by Chinese communist leader Mao Zedong.
+Political power grows out of the barrel of a gun (枪杆子里面出政权) is a phrase and slogan which was coined by Chinese communist leader and founder Mao Zedong.
 The phrase was originally used by Mao during an emergency meeting of the Chinese Communist Party (CCP) on 7 August 1927, at the beginning of the Chinese Civil War.

-Mao employed the phrase a second time on 6 November 1938, during his concluding speech at the sixth Plenary Session of the CCP's 6th Central Committee.
+Mao employed the phrase a second time on 6 November 1938, during his concluding speech at the 6th Plenary Session of the CCP's 6th Central Committee.
 The speech was concerned with both the Civil War and the Second Sino-Japanese War, which had commenced the previous year.

 In 1960, a portion of the 1938 speech was excerpted and included in Mao's Selected Works, with the title "Problems of War and Strategy".
 However, the central phrase was popularized largely as a result of its prominence in Mao's Quotations from Chairman Mao Tse-Tung (1964).

 Sixth plenary session

-The 1938 paragraph containing the phrase is reproduced below; the central phrase (in bold), cited as deriving from the 1938 speech via the Selected Works, is that given in Mao's Quotations.
+The 1938 paragraph containing the phrase is reproduced below; the central phrase (in bold), cited as deriving from the 1938 speech via the Selected Works of Mao Tse-Tung: